 When importing in PolyLearn, the instructor has the ability to select what is being imported.
 If the instructor chooses to simply import all the content, there will be some duplicate items being added.
 In order to clean up that content, look at the tutorial for cleaning up imported content.

 If student quiz scores are not displaying in the gradebook, it may be caused by the fact that the quiz has its maximum points set to zero.
 To check if this is the case, perform the following check:

 - Click on the quiz activity.

-- In the Settings block, click on Edit Quiz.
+- In the Administration block, click on Edit Quiz.

 - A Maximum grade category is shown.
 If it is set to zero, change it to the maximum possible points for the quiz, and click Save.

 - Go back to the main page, and click on the quiz activity again.

 - Click the Regrade all button.

 - Go to the gradebook.
 There should now be a column for the quiz, as well as the student scores.

 Within the Import tool, the instructor chooses the course to copy content from.
 If the course doesn't appear in the list provided, the instructor can use the Search tool to find the course.